Slimerblue22/Snake/README.md

 ## Introduction

-Welcome to Snake 2.0.0, a Minecraft Spigot plugin that uniquely recreates the classic Snake game using sheep.
+Welcome to Snake V2, a Minecraft Paper Spigot plugin that uniquely recreates the classic Snake game using sheep.

-New in Snake 2.0.0:
+New in Snake V2:
 - A complete rewrite, introducing major gameplay enhancements and new features.
 - Watch the new movement system in action: [here](https://www.youtube.com/watch?v=c6Ihh8p-vGk)